haskell-lang/haskell-lang/static/tutorial/exception-safety.md

 (uninterruptible masking), it should avoid performing long-running actions whenever possible.

+## Difference between allocation and cleanup

+We have the following differences between allocation and cleanup
+functions:

+* Allocations run in a `mask`, cleanups in an `uninterruptibleMask`
+* There's no problem with allocations performing long-running, blocking actions

+These two points go hand-in-hand.
+An allocation function only has responsibility to clean up after itself, not after some other action's resources.
+It is free to take as much time as necessary to acquire a resource (like a network connection), as long as it guarantees that, in the case of failure, it cleans up after itself.
+And to make that work, it should _not_ use an `uninterrupibleMask`, in order to avoid the possibility of undue delays and deadlocks.

+By contrast, a cleanup function needs to ensure that resources acquired elsewhere are always freed.
+Those cleanups need to happen regardless of how the main action exited (success, sync exception, or async exception), and therefore uninterruptible masking is desired to prevent accidental resource leaks.
+Since it is a standard mode of operation that an async exception brought about a cleanup function, the cleanup needs to assume that blocking behavior is not desired.

 ## Summary of guarantees

 Putting it all together, here are the expected guarantees for our